Requirements for the Major

 Liberal Arts Breadth

-Students are required to demonstrate breadth in their curriculum by
+Students are required to demonstrate breadth in their curriculum by completing one of the following:

-- fulfilling the Latin Honors distribution requirements;
+- Fulfilling the Latin Honors distribution requirements;